 We help people with disabilities in Birmingham by making their homes more accessible, for example by adding a grab bar in the bathroom or a ramp at the front door.
 Geographic and income limits apply.

-Employment Assistance: The Disability Rights & Resources Employment Network Program provides services that assist those receiving SSDI or SSDI, and between the ages of 18 and 64 to meet their employment goals while understanding how working will affect your benefits.
+Employment Assistance: The Disability Rights & Resources Employment Network Program provides services that assist those receiving SSI or SSDI, and between the ages of 18 and 64 to meet their employment goals while understanding how working will affect your benefits.

 Advocates at Alabama Statehouse